This new free teaching resource allows you to explore the refugee and migrant crisis with children and young people at school.

 - Guidance to help teachers prepare for potential discussions on complex and sensitive issues.

-Learning about the refugee crisis’s impact on children and their rights
+Learning about the refugee crises’ impact on children and their rights

 We are in the midst of a refugee and migrant crisis in Europe.
 Children are affected directly and indirectly.
 This resource seeks to help you explore this important and complex subject with children and young people within a children’s rights framework.

 If you school is involved in the Rights Respecting Schools Award you will find this resource particularly useful.
-With a focus on children and their rights, using this resource can help you in your efforts to meet and maintain RRSA’s standards B and D.
+With a focus on children and their rights, using this resource can help you in your efforts to meet the three RRSA Strands.

 Mark World Refugee Day at your school